 I live in Kabul, Afghanistan.
 I am the Director of Charmaghz – a local organisation working to give opportunities to Afghan children and encourage critical thinking.
 We run mobile libraries across cities.
-Have 5 libraries so far.
+We have 5 libraries so far.
 Over 400 children visit these libraries, and we provide them with a range of services.
 We get to work in some amazing communities, and I spend a lot of time with children and young peer groups.
 It’s a very good energy at times, though living in Afghanistan is extremely tough with the deteriorating situation.
 However, the sense of community is quite strong which helps lessen the impact.

 A major challenge young women are facing are the uncertainty on the rights of women in peace negotiations in Afghanistan.
 The Taliban’s opinion towards women is quite repressive – top-down inferior view that doesn’t see women as equal to men.
 Now that peace negotiations is underway, a major challenge for Afghan women is what the result will be.
 Can women continue having equal rights the current constitution grants them?
 If there are changes, what will those changes involve/mean for women?
 Will it put women down, bring women back or create further oppression towards women?
 Or allow us to work to continue creating societal change?